rdelgatte/haskale/README.md

 - First, you need to uncomment the remaining tests in [test/Model/BeerSpec.hs](test/Model/BeerSpec.hs)

-- Run the tests: `stack test --file-watch`
+- Run the tests: `stack test --file-watch` (this should not even compile)

-- Then you can update [src/Model/Beer.hs](src/Model/Beer.hs) to pass the tests
+- Then update [src/Model/Beer.hs](src/Model/Beer.hs) to fix the compilation and tests

 **Expected result:** the tests should pass.